DominikN/docs_new/docs/manuals/rosbot-manual.md

        <th>Description</th>
     </tr>
     <tr>
-        <td>CORE2-ROS</td>
+        <td>SBC</td>
         <td>1</td>
-        <td>Advanced version of CORE2 with an ASUS Tinker board computer.
-CORE2 real-time controller is based on STM32F407 microcontroller.
+        <td>ASUS Tinker Board with 2 GB RAM, Rockchip RK 3288 with 4x 1.80 GHz as CPU and a ARM Mali-T764 MP2 as a GPU.
 The SBC runs on Ubuntu-based OS, customized to use ROS.</td>
     </tr>
     <tr>
         <td>LIDAR</td>